A topic from the subject of Isolation in Chemistry.

 Introduction

 Magnetic separation techniques are used to separate magnetic particles from non-magnetic particles in a sample.
-This separation can be achieved by using a variety of methods, including:
+This separation is achieved using various methods, including:

 • Magnetic filtration